jscho13/personal_site/README.md

-## Brunch Bucks
+## BrunchBucks

-Brunch Bucks is your afternoon guide to personal finance, for enthusiasts and professionals alike.
+BrunchBucks is your afternoon guide to personal finance, for enthusiasts and professionals alike.